Azure/ALZ-Bicep/infra-as-code/bicep/modules/roles/README.md

 ## Deployment

-In this example, the custom roles will be deployed at the `alz` management group.
-The parameters file provides an example of all required parameters.
+In this example, the custom roles will be deployed to the `alz` management group.

+Input parameter file `roles.parameters.example.json` defines the assignable scope for the roles.
+In this case, it will be the same management group (i.e. `alz`) as the one specified for the deployment operation.

 > For the below examples we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.